 Darnell Leatherwood is a doctoral candidate, Institute of Education Sciences (IES) fellow, and Illinois Board of Higher Education (DFI) fellow at the University of Chicago in the School of Social Service Administration.
 He holds a M.A. in the Social Sciences from the University of Chicago and a B.S. from the College of Business at the University of Illinois at Urbana-Champaign where he double majored in Management (concentration in Entrepreneurship) and Business Process Management.
 He has founded, co-founded, or served as a founding member of multiple organizations dedicated to promoting social justice, healthy communities, equitable outcomes, and the obliteration of oppressive systems and false stereotypes.

-Darnell’s research interests include urban education, social inequality/policy, and adolescent development & identity formation.
+Darnell’s research interests include urban education, social inequality/policy, and identity formation.
 He is particularly interested in examining factors associated with academic achievement among vulnerable student populations in and/or from underserved communities.
-He is an independent researcher, graduate research assistant, has been a graduate teaching assistant, and coordinated/chaired the University of Chicago Committee on Education’s Workshop on Education for 2 academic years.
+He is an independent researcher, former graduate research & teaching assistant, and coordinated/chaired the University of Chicago Committee on Education’s Workshop on Education for 2 academic years.
 He is currently a board member for the Master of Arts Program in the Social Sciences (MAPSS) Alumni Association at the University of Chicago and has authored peer reviewed publications in such academic journals as Social Service Review and the International Journal of Higher Education.

-Darnell was recently appointed to The Journal of Negro Education Editorial/Advisory Board as a member of the Young Scholars Editorial Board and is a charter member of both the Black Education Research Group (BERG) and the Black Male Educators Alliance of Illinois (BMEAIllinois).
+Darnell was recently appointed to the Advisory Board of the Chicago State University College of Education, serves on The Journal of Negro Education Editorial/Advisory Board as a member of the Young Scholars Editorial Board, and is a charter member of both the Black Education Research Group (BERG) and the Black Male Educators Alliance of Illinois (BMEAIllinois).
 BERG is a cross university research initiative dedicated to eliminating the achievement gap and promoting national advocacy efforts on behalf of Black education, and BMEAIllinois is purposed with recruiting, retaining, and developing Black male educators for careers in primary and secondary schools in Illinois and abroad.
 Before starting his doctoral program, Darnell taught algebra 1 at the Urban Prep Academies and was the civic engagement coordinator & an assistant teacher at the Montessori School of Englewood in Chicago.

 In addition to his academic pursuits, in 2016 he co-founded Leatherwood & Lyles, L.L.C. which is a social entrepreneurial business dedicated to developing underserved communities through home-ownership and gainful employment.
-He is a founding board member of Quest Christian Academy, a boarding school that will service and educate students exposed to the juvenile justice system and/or who are growing up in adverse circumstances.
+He is a founding board member of Quest Christian Academy, a tax-exempt 501(c)(3) boarding school that will service and educate students exposed to the juvenile justice system and/or who are growing up in adverse circumstances.
 He co-founded Posterity, Inc. which is a 501(c)(3) nonprofit organization dedicated to reducing youth violence and providing mentoring/community service in the city of Chicago and across Illinois.
 In 2017, he started the Black Boys Shine campaign which is purposed to strengthen/control the Black male narrative and image nationally and internationally.
-Darnell or his work has been featured in Rolling Out, BlackDoctors.org, The News Gazette, The Daily Illini, West of the Ryan Current Magazine, and the podcast Separate and Unequal.
+Darnell or his work has been featured in Rolling Out, BlackDoctors.org, WBGX Chicago, The PCC Community Network Forum, The Ideal Candidate (Book), The News Gazette, The Daily Illini, West of the Ryan Current Magazine, and the podcast Separate and Unequal.